SonalSinha237/Rock_Paper_Scissor_plus_game/README.md

    - Spock:   ✔️ (Scissor, Rock)    ;    :x: (Paper, Lizard)

      Eg. Rock can defeat scissor & lizard but loses against paper & spock.
-   - It will be a tie if both the oponents chose same option.
+   - It will be a tie if both the opponents chose same option.

 * You will enter your choice first and then the computer will play its turn.
 * Play as many rounds as you want.